telenz/TauId/README.md

 MakePostFitPlots.C - Makes post fit plots.

 ###########################################
-# Instructions to make ntuples
+## Instructions to make NTuples

-All ntuples are located in /nfs/dust/cms/user/rasp/Run/Run2016/TauID_2016
+All ntuples are located in /nfs/dust/cms/user/mameyer/TauIdAndES_2017Data/TauId/NTuples

-# Instructions for running AnalysisNTupleProducer macro.
+### Instructions for running NTuple producer AnalysisNTupleProducer_TauID.cpp macro.

-The macro AnalysisNTupleProducer is executed with two arguments, configuration file and filelist.
+The macro AnalysisNTupleProducer_TauID.cpp is located in DesyTauAnalysesRun2/NTupleMaker/bin executed with two arguments: the configuration file and the filelist.
+An instruction to setup a CMSSW area including the DesyTauAnalysesRun2 package can be found [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DesyTauAnalysesRun2#Instructions_to_synchronize_your)

 Examples of configuration files are

-- analysisNTupleProducer.conf (to run on data)
+- NTuples/analysisNTupleProducer_tauid_Data.conf (to run on data)

-- analysisNTupleProducer_MC.conf (to run on MC)
+- NTuples/analysisNTupleProducer_tauid_MC_DY2Jets.conf (to run on MC)

-Examples of filelists :
+Example of filelist :

-MET_Run2016G

-WToTauNu_M-200_13TeV-pythia8

-WToMuNu_M-200_13TeV-pythia8
+- NTuples/

-Examples of running macro
+Examples of running the macro

-> AnalysisNTupleProducer analysisNTupleProducer.conf MET_Run2016G
+> AnalysisNTupleProducer_TauID [analysisNTupleProducer_tauid_Data.conf](NTuples/analysisNTupleProducer_tauid_Data.conf) MET_Run2016G

-> AnalysisNTupleProducer analysisNTupleProducer_MC.conf WToMuNu_M-200_13TeV-pythia8
+> AnalysisNTupleProducer_TauID analysisNTupleProducer_tauid_MC_DY2Jets.conf WToMuNu_M-200_13TeV-pythia8

 Useful scripts :